alexmngn/ember-magma/README.md

 ember install ember-magma
 ```

 **Note:** This addon has been created based on Ember 2.0.
-It hasn't been tested on lower version of Ember yet.
+Please update your project to this version of Ember or above to be able to use this addon.

 ## Themes